huntdatacenter/docs/docs/working-in-your-lab/technical-tools/x2go.md

 :::

-## Install X2Go server on unamanaged lab machine
+## Install X2Go server on unmanaged lab machine

 Connection to X2Go require the application `x2goserver` to run for connections to work.
 You may install this on iaas and blue machines as follows: